Kirkland Nourishing Network School Break Food Boxes

 Please click the Donate Now button to help!

-Thank you for helping some of our Kirkland school children and their families during this unprecedented school closure!
+Thank you for helping some of our Kirkland school children and their families during this challenging time!
 We work with school counselors to identify the most food-insecure students and families.
-Simply put, Kirkland Nourishing Network is trying to fill some gaps in food security in our town….while we also seek more sustainable solutions for these kids and their families.
+Simply put, Kirkland Nourishing Network is trying to fill some gaps in food security in our town… while we also seek more sustainable solutions for these kids and their families.

 Kirkland Nourishing Network is YOU and your neighbors pitching in.
 Together we can make this a success well beyond what any one of us could do alone.
 So, PLEASE tell your friends about this project.
-We are striving to help families in EVERY KIRKLAND SCHOOL THAT HAS A NEED: all elementary schools, Kamiakin, Finn Hill and Rose Hill middle schools, and Juanita High.
+We are striving to help families in EVERY KIRKLAND SCHOOL THAT HAS A NEED: all elementary schools, middle schools, and high schools.

 We believe in you.
 We believe in the hundreds of people who will step up and say, “I’ll help.”

-In normal circumstances, we would collect hundreds of food boxes and distribute them to needy families a couple of days before the school break starts.
-That’s not practical during this COVID-19 outbreak, but we still want to help those families during this closure.
+In normal circumstances, we would collect hundreds of food boxes and distribute them to food insecure families a couple of days before each long school break starts.
+That’s not practical during this COVID-19 pandemic, but we still want to help those families during the school breaks.
 So instead of collecting and distributing food boxes, we are collecting monetary donations, buying grocery gift cards, and distributing them to the same families who would have normally received food boxes.

 If you’d like to help, please donate using the donation box below.
 A typical box of food costs about $50, so please consider donating at least that amount (or $50 times the number of boxes you would donate).
 Any size donation is appreciated.

 If you are going to use the “or choose another payment method” link, please enter the amount first before clicking the link.